MuajiiTsai/Fintech101-Final/README.md

-# how are you im fine thank you
+# how are you?
+im fine thank you.
 hello!